shawnberg/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 # Code Book
-This code book summarizes the resulting data fields in tidy.csv
+This code book summarizes the resulting data fields in tidy.txt

 ## Identifiers
 subjectID - The ID of the test subject